The information on this page is based on information available at the time of publishing.

 If you will leave Canada after you apply for study permit extension

-You can apply online for a new study permit from outside of Canada.
+It is not possible to apply for a study permit extension from outside of Canada.
+However, you can apply online for a new study permit from outside of Canada.
+As of Jan 22, 2025, all study permit applications submitted through the outside Canada process require a Provincial Attestation Letter.
 Review our step-by-step initial study permit tutorial for applications from outside of Canada.
-If you have not applied yet, it's important to submit a complete study permit application as soon as possible.
+It’s important to submit a complete study permit application as soon as possible.

-If you have not previously provided biometrics, you will need to provide them when applying from outside of Canada (see question above).
-If you require a Temporary Resident Visa (TRV), it will be issued automatically after your study permit application has been approved.
+If you need a Temporary Resident Visa (TRV), it will be issued automatically when your outside Canada study permit application has been approved.

 If you have finished your studies, you could apply for the Post-Graduation Work Permit from inside or outside of Canada (see FAQ on options inside or outside Canada).